twister-php/sql/README.md

 This class isn't particularly useful or necessary for small/static queries like `'SELECT * FROM users WHERE id = ' . $id;`

 But it really starts to shine when your SQL query gets larger and more complex; really shining on `INSERT` and `UPDATE` queries.
-The larger the query, the greater the benfit; that is what it was designed to do.
+The larger the query, the greater the benefit; that is what it was designed to do.
 All the complexity and tedious work of 'escaping', 'quoting' and concatenating strings is eliminated by simply putting `?` where you want the variable, this library takes care of the rest.

 So when you find yourself dealing with '[object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)'; because you have a database of 400+ tables, 6000+ columns/fields, one table with 156 data fields, 10 tables with over 100 fields, 24 tables with over 50 fields, 1000+ varchar/char fields as I have; just remember this library was designed to help reduce some of that complexity!
 Especially still having (semi-)readable queries when you come back to them in a few months or years makes it a joy to use.